Robinsonade: 19th century

-Science fiction robinsonade
+Science fiction Robinsonade

 Genre SF robinsonades naturally tend to be set on uninhabited planets or satellites rather than islands.
 The Moon is the location of Ralph Morris's proto-SF The Life and Wonderful Adventures of John Daniel (1751), and of John W Campbell Jr's paean to human inventiveness, The Moon is Hell (1950).
 A classic example of an SF robinsonade which has all the elements of the robinsonade proper is Tom Godwin's The Survivors, as well as J. G. Ballard's Concrete Island.
 A more recent example is Andy Weir's 2011 The Martian.
 Joanna Russ' We Who Are About To...
 (1977) is a radical feminist objection to the entire genre.

 Sears List of Subject Headings recommends that librarians also catalog apocalyptic fiction —such as Cormac McCarthy's popular novel The Road, or even Robert A. Heinlein's Starship Troopers—as robinsonades.

-Film

-Mr. Robinson Crusoe is the 1932 updating of the story where Douglas Fairbanks Sr. maroons himself on an uninhabited island for a year to win a bet.

-Robinson Crusoe (1954 film) is the 1954 adventure film directed by Luis Buñuel, with Dan O'Herlihy in the title role.

-Robinson Crusoe on Mars is the 1964 story of the survivor of a space ship crash on the planet Mars.

-Lt.
-Robin Crusoe, U.S.N. is the 1966 comedic retelling, featuring a US Navy pilot and a chimpanzee astronaut named Floyd.

-Robinson Crusoe (1972) is the 1972 Russian film (Odessa film Studio) with Leonid Kuravlyov in the title role, and music by Antonio Vivaldi.

-Enemy Mine is the SF story of a human and enemy alien who crash land on a barren planetoid and eventually cooperate to survive.

-Cast Away is the 2000 film about a FedEx employee (Tom Hanks) who is the sole survivor of a plane crash and is stranded on a deserted island for four years.

-The Martian is the 2015 film about a human astronaut stranded on Mars after a storm forces the rest of the crew to depart and the effort to recover him.

-Comics

-In 1940 Mort Weisinger created Green Arrow, a millionaire castaway turned to vigilante.

-Years later, Gold Key Comics, produced a comic series, titled Space Family Robinson, in the early 1960s and later producer Irwin Allen, created his own version of a similar concept, about another Space Family Robinson, known as Lost in Space, for CBS.